AbdooOwd/AbdooOS/docs/devlog.md

 0x100000 _(which is 1Mib)_.
 So I scratched `kernel.asm` from the Makefile and now
 I can execute a C-Kernel!!!
 Now I gotta restructure, refactor and organize the project.
 Because to make all of this work I had to f* everything up.

+Ok, I got problems with linking, compiling, filenames...
+But now I coded an entry point in C instead of Assmebly.
+Noice, progress.